michd/mmpd/docs/config.md

 }
 ```

+This example specifies a scope for gedit, a text editor, in which it will enter the sequence "ctrl+t" when key 33 is
+pressed, regardless of channel or velocity.

-This example specifies a single macro, responding to a note_on event on MIDI channel 1, for specifically key 32, if
+Further, it specified a global macro, responding to a note_on event on MIDI channel 1, for specifically key 32, if
 the velocity is 64 or higher.
 In order to run, control 42 on MIDI channel 1 must be known and set to no higher than 32.

 It types the text "Hello world!" twice in the focused program.